adjust/cordova_sdk/README.md

 ## Summary

 This is the Cordova SDK of adjust.io™.
 You can read more about adjust.io™ at [adjust.io].

 ## Basic Installation

 These are the minimal steps required to integrate the adjust SDK into your Cordova/PhoneGap project.
 The distinction between Cordova and PhoneGap is in the name of the commands.
 The differences will get pointed out.
 We are going to assume the command line interface is used.

 ### 1. Add the SDK to your project

-After you added iOS and/or android as a platform for your project, enter the following command in your project folder:
+After you added iOS and/or Android as a platform for your project, enter the following command in your project folder:

-#### With the cordova interface
+#### With the Cordova interface
 ```
 > cordova plugin add https://github.com/adjust/cordova_sdk.git
 Installing com.adjust.sdk (android)
 Installing com.adjust.sdk (ios)
 ```

-#### With the phonegap interface
+#### With the PhoneGap interface
 ```
 > phonegap local plugin add https://github.com/adjust/cordova_sdk.git
 [phonegap] adding the plugin: ...